LGBT Market Trends & Destination Marketing

 "Make History" in New Zealand

-Tourism New Zealandlaunched a nationwide 'Make History' campaign in Australia this June, capitalising on the recent attention New Zealand gained by passing the Marriage Amendment Bill.
+Tourism New Zealand launched a nationwide 'Make History' campaign in Australia this June, capitalising on the recent attention New Zealand gained by passing the Marriage Amendment Bill.
+The tourism organisation is holding a competition offering the chance to be the first Australian same-sex couple to wed in New Zealand.

 The new campaign has received significant attention from Australian media since the competition launched on Friday 21 June 2013.